 How To Find Balance After An Exercise Addiction

 I’ve been pretty open about the things I’ve been through and one of those is my problem with exercise addiction.
-Here’s a look at how I found my balance and some tips on how you can too. 🙂
+Here’s a look at how I found balance after an exercise addiction and some tips that helped me.

 One thing I’ve learned through my recovery from drugs and alcohol is that addiction is addiction and it simply manifests itself in different ways for different people.
 For me, it’s a way to control things that are outside of my control.
 When things in my life seem uncomfortable or unmanageable, I would seek to exert control by controlling those things I could.
 When I was faced with feelings I didn’t know how to process, I would control something like exercise or food as a way to try and cope.